mikiera/Life/src/README.txt

 -:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:-

-This game is twist on the classic board game, The Game of Life.
+This game is a twist on the classic board game, The Game of Life.
 Enter as a freshman CS major at the Cornell University and find your path through a series of events and major life decisions.
 You will get to choose your class(es) and advisor as well as your internship plans and your future.
 Earn and lose points throughout your path.
 You can also earn karma--how much?
 You won't know until you graduate.
 So are you ready for this adventure?

 -:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:--:¦:-